-If you listen back to the past albums, you can chart the improving production album-to-album.
+If you listen back to past albums, you can chart the improving production album-to-album.
 The mood and style of each album is also distinct.
-2017s Paper Cuts and Acid Tongues had a alt Britrock sound with added atmospheric moments.
+2017s Paper Cuts and Acid Tongues had an alt Britrock sound with added atmospheric moments.
 Whether it’s the sultry ‘Beachcomber Lane’, or the fuzzout ‘No Brakes’ there’s a quirky twist to the songs on this record.

 The Echo Chamber (2019) should also be on your shopping list.
 It has some rockier songs with added metal-esque triplets.
 Highlights include the grungy ‘Mother’, the new-wave ‘Maelstrom’, and the moody ‘Fear Dies With Me’ are all great listens, with ‘Whim’ providing a hint towards the style of Empty Vessels.
 The album also features the Head on the Door era Cure-esque ‘Beginning at the End’, which is a stunner.

 The more you work back through the history, the more you’ll discover (including a well-wrought version of ‘Cage’, which both musically and lyrically shines).
 Jon manifests his talents in many different ways throughout these recordings.